Km 21.5 Carretera Transpeninsular,

 Los Cabos, Baja California Sur,

-A long–running luxury beach hotel with pedigree, Marquis Los Cabos is now part of the all-inclusive Secrets chain.
+A long–running luxury beach hotel with pedigree, Marquis Los Cabos will wow you with its Latin America Art collection and range of top shelf Mexican tequila.
 With a well–regarded spa, stunning pool complex, and rooms with great views throughout, it is a good spot for taking in the dramatic scenery of Los Cabos.

 One of only a handful of Mexican–family owned properties in this country, the Marquis takes their motherland seriously, acting as a showcase to Latin American art and, of course, Mexican tequila.
 After arriving in the Cabo Real section of Los Cabos, you pass through an entrance that is a tribute to the Sea of Cortez and Los Cabos, an architecturally nod to the Los Cabos rock arch.
 The open–air lobby merges with the infinity pool and the sea, before appearing to fall into the sea and then tumble dramatically down 36 feet to another pool.
 The stunning views and cascading waterfall serve as a backdrop to the hand–made turquoise imbedded marble floors, a carpet highlighted with hand–picked river stone.

 From the handmade wood shutters to the funky cow–print chairs strategically placed in lobby corners, all interior design and décor are from Mexico.
 Public spaces are filled with an extensive art collection featuring 400 commissioned oil paintings and bronze sculptures featuring many notable Latin American artists.
 Even the suites feature an original oil painting by the Mexican painter, Agustin Castro Lopez.